vincentvankrunkelsven/courses-intro-to-sql/chapter4.md

 *** =video_hls
 //videos.datacamp.com/transcoded/000_placeholders/v1/hls-temp.master.m3u8

---- type:NormalExercise lang:r xp:100 skills:1 key:b838d32d9b
+--- type:NormalExercise lang:r xp:100 skills:1 key:88961ac93e
 ## Most popular times to ride?

-* Compute the total number of trips started each month.
+* Compute the total number of trips started each month
-* MCE: in which month is ridership highest?
 * Compare ridership on weekdays vs weekends (use DATE_PART('dow', ...))
 * Average daily rides on national holidays vs. non-holidays?
+* Which of the following is NOT a correct interpretation of these results? (evaluate interpretation of last 3 results)

 *** =instructions